 2.4 Monthly Reporting.
-Within twenty (20) calendar days following the end of each calendar month, Registry Operator shall deliver to ICANN reports in the format posted in the specification at [see specification 3].
+Within twenty (20) calendar days following the end of each calendar month, Registry Operator shall deliver to ICANN reports in the format posted at [see specification 3].

 2.5 Publication of Registration Data.
-Registry Operator shall provide public access to registration data in accordance with the specification posted at [see specification 4] ("Specification 4").
+Registry Operator shall provide public access to registration data in accordance with the specification posted at [see specification 4].

 2.6 Reserved Names.
-Except to the extent that ICANN otherwise expressly authorizes in writing, Registry Operator shall reserve from initial (i.e. other than renewal) registration all character strings that appear on the Schedule of Reserved Names in the specification posted at [see specification 5]("Specification 5").
+Except to the extent that ICANN otherwise expressly authorizes in writing, Registry Operator shall reserve from initial (i.e. other than renewal) registration all character strings that appear on the Schedule of Reserved Names posted at [see specification 5].
 Registry Operator may establish policies concerning the reservation or blocking of additional character strings within the TLD at its discretion.
 If Registry Operator is the registrant for any domain names in the Registry TLD (other than the Second-Level Reservations for Registry Operations from Specification 5), such registrations must be through an ICANN accredited registrar.
 Any such registrations will be considered Transactions (as defined in Section 6.1) for purposes of calculating the Registry-Level Transaction Fee to be paid to ICANN by Registry Operator pursuant to Section 6.1.

 2.7 Functional and Performance Specifications.
-Functional and Performance Specifications for operation of the TLD will be as set forth in the specification at [see specification 6].
+Functional and Performance Specifications for operation of the TLD will be as set forth at [see specification 6].
 Registry Operator shall comply with such Functional and Performance Specifications and, for a period of at least one year, shall keep technical and operational records sufficient to evidence compliance with such specifications.

+Final text will be posted on ICANN website; agreement reference to be replaced by hyperlink.
 2.8 Protection of Legal Rights of Third Parties.
-Registry Operator must specify, and comply with, a process and procedures for launch of the TLD and initial registration-related and ongoing protection of the legal rights of third parties, which shall at a minimum include those provisions as set forth in the specification at [see specification 7] ("Specification 7").
-Registry Operator may, at its election, implement additional protections of the legal rights of third parties.
-Any changes or modifications to such the process and procedures required by Specification 7 following the Effective Date must be approved in advance by ICANN in writing.
-Registry Operator must comply with all determinations and decisions made by ICANN pursuant to Section 2 of Specification 7.
+Registry Operator must specify, and comply with, a process and procedures for launch of the TLD and initial registration-related and ongoing protection of the legal rights of third parties, which shall at a minimum include those provisions set forth at [see specification 7].
+Any changes or modifications to such process and procedures following the Effective Date must be approved in advance by ICANN in writing.